USNavalResearchLaboratory/eispac/README.md

 ```

 The package should then be installed to the correct location for your current Python
 environment.
 You can now import the package using `import eispac`.
-Since the package is not
-publically available or registered on PyPi,org, the only way to "update" the package is by
-repeating the process above (you do not need to uninstall the old version first, pip will
-automatically take care of that).
-A conda install script will be added in a future update

 ### Required Packages
-pip should automatically install the package dependencies.
-If it does not, here is
-a list of the required packages (older package versions might still work).
-Note: if
-you are using conda to manage your Python packages, you may wish to install or update
-the dependencies manually first, before installing eispac using pip.

 * python >= 3.7
 * numpy >= 1.18
 * scipy >= 1.4